 The goal of treatment is to relieve the blockage.

 Other treatment options may include radiation or chemotherapy to shrink the tumor, or surgery to remove the tumors.
 Surgery to bypass the obstruction is rarely performed.
-Placement of a stent to open up the SVC is available at some medical centers.
+Placement of a stent (tube placed inside a blood vessel) to open up the SVC may be performed.

 The outcome varies, depending on the cause and the amount of blockage.